BY MIKE MADIGAN

 Money changed hands on nine separate occasions, from four lawyers and their firms representing the four main players in the JT Wheatfield narcotics network.
 All four defendants received significant sentence reductions, concurrent with their prosecution.

 On four occasions major activity was occurring before US Attorney Hochul at the same time as the donation to his wife Kathy Hochul, within approximately 24 hours.
 These four transactions occurred over a fifteen-month period, with significant time between each, making this correlation unlikely to be coincidental.

 This is not the only case where such conflicts of interest exist.
 When reviewing the contribution history for Kathy Hochul, a pattern of contributions by lawyers can be found in close proximity to major actions taken by the US Attorney’s office between 2008 and 2012 in cases involving those same lawyers.

 To retain the office’s legitimacy, it must be held with integrity — even the appearance of a conflict of interest in legal cases that he prosecutes undermines confidence in the entire system.
 The US Attorney has not maintained this standard, calling into question the influence of politics in his prosecutions.

-Mike Madigan is a member of the Grand Island School Board and is a former Republican nominee for United States Congress.
+Mike Madigan serves on the Grand Island Town Board and was a Republican Party nominee for Congress in 2012.